 Send genuine and direct texts to share your thoughts about the date and keep the conversation going.
 Follow up on topics you talked about to get more information and feel out compatibility, as well as potential ideas for what to do on the second date.

-Remember, post-date communication helps you to better understand how well you both clicked during the date and whether or not that will last and carry over into your future dates.
+Remember, texting after a first date helps you to better understand how well you both clicked during the date and whether or not that will last and carry over into your future dates.

 Texting After a Date is a Way to Express Your Feelings

 It can be tough to talk about your feelings much on a first date.
 It might feel too soon.

 Talking about your feelings after a first date, meanwhile, can be a key way to build a healthy relationship so you and your date can understanding each other’s emotions and envision a potential future together.

 Texting after a first date allows you to communicate your thoughts, share your emotions, and lay the foundation for a strong and meaningful connection.